FooSoft/yomichan-anki/README.md

 ### AnkiConnect ###

-AnkiConnect is a new and revolutionary feature which allows external applications to communicate with Yomichan, making it possible to query decks and create new flash cards directly.
-When enabled, Yomichan will initialize a simple [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) server running on port `8765` (only connections from `localhost` are accepted for security reasons) and begin accepting requests for Anki-related tasks.
-This functionality was developed primarily to support interfacing with the [Yomichan extension for Chrome](/projects/yomichan-chrome-ext), thus making it possible to create new cards directly from your web browser.
+AnkiConnect is a revolutionary feature which allows external applications to communicate with Anki, making it possible to query decks and create new flash cards directly.
+This feature must be enabled through the preference dialog prior to use.
+AnkiConnect is also available as a [separate plugin](https://foosoft.net/projects/anki-connect) for those who want to get this feature in a smaller package.

 ### Importing Vocabulary ###